SumoLogic/sumologic-documentation/docs/integrations/google/cloud-sql.md

-## Install the Google Cloud SQL App
+## Installing the Google Cloud SQL App

 Now that you have set up the collection for Google Cloud SQL, install the Sumo Logic App Google Cloud SQL to use the pre-configured searches and [dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/01Amazon_and_AWS/Amazon_CloudFront/Amazon-CloudFront-App-Dashboards#Dashboards) that provide visibility into your environment for real-time analysis of overall usage.